Sprint cuts jobs, closes stores as part of broader plan

-NEW YORK (Reuters) - Sprint Corp (S.N) cut 330 jobs and closed 55 stores around the country this week, as part of an ongoing plan to shrink its workforce in 2014, Cnet.com reported.
+NEW YORK, March 21 (Reuters) - Sprint Corp cut 330 jobs and closed 55 stores around the country this week, as part of an ongoing plan to shrink its workforce in 2014, Cnet.com reported.

 The third largest U.S. mobile operator would not specify the number of jobs lost, but said it will retain 85 percent of employees affected by the closings.